-- Cleaner transport: Transport is becoming cleaner as a result of the electrification of vehicle powertrains, both battery electric and hydrogen fuel cell.
-The UK has plans to be at the forefront of the design and manufacturing of zero emission vehicles, and the Government's commitment to banning the sale of pure petrol and diesel-powered (internal combustion engine - 'ICE') cars and vans by 2030 aims to rapidly increase electrification further and a consultation on a similar ban for buses has been announced. - Decarbonisation and improved air quality are central to this strategy and whilst there are some interventions that specifically address these issues, the broader strategy has climate change and improving the quality of the air we breathe at its core. - New business models: New digitally enabled mobility business models are emerging.
+Cleaner transport: Transport is becoming cleaner as a result of the electrification of vehicle powertrains, both battery electric and hydrogen fuel cell.
+The UK has plans to be at the forefront of the design and manufacturing of zero emission vehicles, and the Government's commitment to banning the sale of pure petrol and diesel-powered (internal combustion engine - 'ICE') cars and vans by 2030 aims to rapidly increase electrification further and a consultation on a similar ban for buses has been announced.

+Decarbonisation and improved air quality are central to this strategy and whilst there are some interventions that specifically address these issues, the broader strategy has climate change and improving the quality of the air we breathe at its core.

+New business models: New digitally enabled mobility business models are emerging.
 For example, ride-hailing has significantly impacted the taxi market, particularly in urban areas and

-- Mobility-as-a-Service has the potential to integrate currently disparate planning, booking and payment options for mobility services. - This strategy is focused on supporting development of new models and embedding those that are commercially viable or socially desirable. - New modes: Technology is enabling new ways of transporting people and goods.
+Mobility-as-a-Service has the potential to integrate currently disparate planning, booking and payment options for mobility services.

+This strategy is focused on supporting development of new models and embedding those that are commercially viable or socially desirable.

+New modes: Technology is enabling new ways of transporting people and goods.
 Drones, e-scooters and e-bikes, and light electric freight vehicles are just a few of the ways in which technological advancements are impacting transport.

-E-scooters are being piloted in the South East and this strategy, through partnerships and supporting trialing and research, will support other new modes - this strategy, through partnerships and supporting trialing and research, will support other new modes to come to market and become viable across a range of different use cases. - Data & connectivity: The increasing availability of data and improved digital connectivity is enabling travellers to have access to more journey information as well as enabling vehicles to communicate with each other and sharing information with network providers.
-Sharing of data may have increasing importance as modes are accessed digitally and this data could help to shape future mobility options through increased access to information through which to plan, monitor and adjust the eco-system, including in real-time. - Digital communications are becoming vital to how we move and enabling us to undertake activities at home or remotely as well as bringing services to people via digital means thus avoiding the need to travel. - Changing attitudes: Societal trends, trajectories and signals may continue to develop and impact attitudes towards mobility and accessibility to 2050.
+E-scooters are being piloted in the South East and this strategy, through partnerships and supporting trialing and research, will support other new modes to come to market and become viable across a range of different use cases.

+Data & connectivity: The increasing availability of data and improved digital connectivity is enabling travellers to have access to more journey information as well as enabling vehicles to communicate with each other and sharing information with network providers.
+Sharing of data may have increasing importance as modes are accessed digitally and this data could help to shape future mobility options through increased access to information through which to plan, monitor and adjust the eco-system, including in real-time.

+Digital communications are becoming vital to how we move and enabling us to undertake activities at home or remotely as well as bringing services to people via digital means thus avoiding the need to travel.

+Changing attitudes: Societal trends, trajectories and signals may continue to develop and impact attitudes towards mobility and accessibility to 2050.
 Road travel demand across England and Wales is expected to increase over the coming decades, however this is mainly driven by population growth.
-When looking at travel per

-- person, the DfT's National Travel Survey shows people are actually travelling less.
-This is due to a decline in commuting driven by flexible working and working from home, as well as decreases in leisure trips. - How we as individuals and organisations respond to new opportunities that future mobility provides will dictate how successful those new opportunities may be.
-Trialing and testing will be key to understanding how people interact with future mobility, but wider research should also be undertaken to understand the behavioural responses to new modes, services and infrastructure provision. - Automation: many cars have automated the mundane tasks and are becoming increasingly advanced through evolution of their capabilities.
-However, there are also revolutionary approaches to automation with companies building and trialing fully autonomous vehicles (AVs) including on the roads of the UK.
-Nationally, companies are at the forefront of this field with several projects are expected to deploy limited numbers of self-driving vehicles on public roads and spaces over the next few years.
+When looking at travel per person, the DfT's National Travel Survey shows people are actually travelling less.
+This is due to a decline in commuting driven by flexible working and working from home, as well as decreases in leisure trips.

+- infrastructure provision. - few years.